lifetheater57/Awesome-CV/README.md

 ## What is Awesome CV?

-**Awesome CV** is LaTeX template for a **CV(Curriculum Vitae)**, **Résumé** or **Cover Letter** inspired by [Fancy CV](https://www.sharelatex.com/templates/cv-or-resume/fancy-cv).
+**Awesome CV** is LaTeX template for a **CV(Curriculum Vitae)**, **Résumé** or **Cover Letter** originaly developed by [posquit0](https://github.com/posquit0/Awesome-CV), himself inspired by [Fancy CV](https://www.sharelatex.com/templates/cv-or-resume/fancy-cv).
 It is easy to customize your own template, especially since it is really written by a clean, semantic markup.

 ## Donate

 Please help keep this project alive!
-Donations are welcome and will go towards further development of this project.
+Donations to the original developer are welcome and will go towards further development of this project.

     PayPal: paypal.me/posquit0